Vibe Coding was pretty revolutionary by Codex

 💡

-The changes we tried this time were modifications to the sitemap.xml of the English version of the portal site that you are currently viewing.
+The changes we tried this time were modifications to the sitemap.xml of the English version of the portal site you are currently viewing.

 Instructions